sgntechhub/devsecops-notes/tutorials/kubernetes/README.md

 2. Rollback an update

-- `kubectl rollout undo` - revert the deployment to the previous known state
+- `kubectl rollout undo` - revert the deployment to the previous known state.
+Alternatively, you can rollback to a specific revision by specifying it with --to-revision

 - https://kubernetes.io/docs/tutorials/